House GOP agriculture spending bill on thin ice

 A provision in the legislation would nullify a Biden administration rule allowing mifepristone to be sold in retail pharmacies and by mail with prescriptions from a certified health care provider.

-The House advance the agriculture appropriations bill on Tuesday along with three other spending measures that would fund the Department of Defense, Department of Homeland Security and Department of State and foreign operations.
+The House advanced the agriculture appropriations bill along with three other spending measures Tuesday that would fund the Department of Defense; Department of Homeland Security; and Department of State and foreign operations.

 Mace predicted that the measure “will fail on its face on the floor” because of the mifepristone provision.

-“It’ll be the reason why the bill doesn’t pass on the floor,” she said Wednesday, referring to the abortion pill language.
+“It’ll be the reason why the bill doesn’t pass on the floor,” she said Wednesday.

 “If you don’t like the drugs that the FDA approves, then fix the FDA, but this is not going to — it’s only going to make women angrier in this country when we keep having these abortion arguments, when we haven’t done anything for women,” she added at another point in the conversation.